SAP-samples/teched2025-AD161/exercises/ex3/README.md

 ## Exercise 3.4 - Add consumption view

-After completing these steps you will have a CDS view that acts as interface to entity `Customer` of the imported API.
+After completing these steps, you will have a CDS view that acts as interface to entity `Customer` of the imported API.

 1. In folder _xtravels/db_, add a new file _customers.cds_.